malcolm-a/spotify-charts-analysis/README.md

-# Spotify Charts Analysis
+# Spotify Charts Analysis - ETL Pipeline

-A data project designed to collect, store, and analyze music streaming data from various online sources.
-It fetches daily information about artists, songs, and charts from Spotify and Kworb.net, saving the data into a PostgreSQL database for further analysis and visualization with Metabase.
+A comprehensive **Data Engineering ETL pipeline** that collects, processes, and analyzes music streaming data from multiple sources.
+It is aimed at providing all the data needed for analysis and visualization of music trends and preferences per market.

-## Features
+## 👷🏾‍♂️ Project Architecture

-- **Automated Data Collection**: Scripts to automatically fetch daily Spotify charts, artist statistics, track details, and more.
+This is a project that implements:
-- **Robust Database Schema**: Utilizes a PostgreSQL database with a schema managed by SQLAlchemy and Alembic for migrations.
+- **Extract**: Data collection from Spotify API, kworb.net charts, and streaming statistics
-- **Dockerized Environment**: Comes with a `docker-compose.yml` for easy setup of a development environment, including PostgreSQL, Metabase for business intelligence, and Adminer/pgAdmin for database management.
+- **Transform**: Data cleaning, normalization, and enrichment
-- **Scheduled Jobs**: Scripts are designed to be run on a schedule to ensure the data stays current.
+- **Load**: Bulk operations into PostgreSQL with upsert capabilities

-## Getting Started
+- **Orchestration**: Automated pipeline scheduling

-Follow these steps to get the project up and running on your local machine.
+## 🚀 Getting Started

 ### Prerequisites